 Health Services (B.A.)

 The Bachelor of Arts in Health Services is an interdisciplinary program designed to address the current and emerging needs in a changing health care landscape.
-The health services curriculum prepares students to promote delivery of efficient, quality driven health care through a core curriculum that includes a foundation in health care systems, health care policy, finance, and data management.
-Students can focus on an aspect of health services by selecting one of three tracks in: healthcare management, wellness, or patient advocacy.
-The program is ideal for students who want to take a non-clinical approach to building a career in the healthcare industry.
+The Health Services curriculum prepares students to promote delivery of efficient, quality driven health care through a core curriculum that includes a foundation in health care systems, health care policy, finance, and data management.
+The degree program offers students the option to complete the Core + 4 (core classes and 4 selective courses) which leaves the option for students to add a minor to their degree plan.

 - Utilize effective written and oral communication when conveying a message about a current or emerging health care issue

 - Apply evidence-based solutions to organizational and client issues within the contemporary health care arena